 House Staff Representation

-Individually with the DIO
+Individually with the DIO and/or GME office

 Confidential Reporting (work hours, general complaints or supervision concerns) Suggestion box (located in the Resident Lounge – first floor, UCSF building, room 132)

 Library

 The UCSF Fresno Center features a state-of-the-art library with full library services to assist physicians, faculty, house staff, students and staff with the latest medical, scientific and research resources.
 Users have full access to GALEN, the UCSF digital library, which includes thousands of electronic journals and texts as well as a collection of databases.